 Considering that search engine users are becoming increasingly more impatient, it will be unnecessary if a website that ranks on the first SERPs takes more than three seconds to load.
 Crossing this hurdle is no big deal if you’re able to figure out the cause of your website’s slow loading speed.

 Apart from removing irrelevant plugins from your websites, you can use Google’s Page Speed tools to diagnose and boost your website loading speed.
 Also, you should invest in a good web hosting space, content delivery network (CDN), and magnify your website’s CSS, HTML, and JS content.

 3. Duplicate Content

 Another SEO roadblock you should watch out for is plagiarized content.
-Decades ago, plagiarism wasn’t an issue on search engines,but not search engines will only rank unique and well-written pages devoid of plagiarism.
-Hence, you should avoid using plagiarized content from other websites.
+Decades ago, plagiarism wasn’t an issue on search engines, but now search engines will only rank unique and well-written pages devoid of plagiarism.
+Therfore, you should avoid using plagiarized content from other websites.

 Fortunately, you can quickly solve this problem by using the preferred URL known as a canonical URL to identify what webpage to display.

-For instance, if you have a post with two categories and two separate URLs like:
+For instance, if you have a post with two categories and two separate URLs such as: